 Myth #8: Bamboo flooring cannot be glued down.

 The Truth: Bamboo flooring can be installed using a number of methods, including glue down, floating, and nailing.
 The Glue Down method is commonly used when installing over concrete that is on or above grade.
 Learn how to install bamboo flooring using any method.

 Myth #9: Bamboo flooring cannot be refinished.

 The Truth: If performed by an experienced flooring refinisher, Cali Bamboo’s engineered and solid bamboo flooring should be able to be refinished several times should you ever need to.
-As long as a floor is kept clean and free of debris, the floor’s scratch resistance and hardness swill keep it looking great for decades.
+As long as a floor is kept clean and free of debris, the floor’s scratch resistance and hardness swill keep it looking great for years to come.

 Myth #10: There are not many color options for bamboo flooring.